mcduryea/Intro-to-Bioinformatics/ReplicationOrigin_PartII.md

 ------------------------------------------------------------------------

-To begin this challenge, let's practice with a small genome and adapt our `generate_k_mers` function to return unique `k`-mers.
-To start, copy over your `generate_k_mers` function and run it on the sequence `ACACAGACATCCCACCCC` and consider 3-mers.
+To begin this challenge, let's practice with a small genome .
+Copy over your `generate_k_mers` function and run it on the sequence `ACACAGACATCCCACCCC` and consider 3-mers.

 ::: {.cell}